Buying House After Filing Bankruptcy And Qualifying For Mortgage

 - Other fixed income that consumers need to survive and provide basic living expenses

-- Those who do not foresee their income situation to change for the better and can live with bill collectors and collection agencies harassing them from time to time, not filing bankruptcy and waiting out statute of limitations may be best option
+Those who do not foresee their income situation to change for the better and can live with bill collectors and collection agencies harassing them from time to time, not filing bankruptcy and waiting out statute of limitations may be the best option:

 - Borrowers cannot qualify for a residential mortgage loan until the judgment is settled by either paying it off or having a written payment agreement with the judgment creditor

 - Three months of payment seasoning is required on payment plans with judgments and/or tax liens

 Bankruptcy: Discharge Of Debts

 Bankruptcy is somewhat like a get out of debt card and consumers can only use it once every 7 years.